Belize Barrier Reef Watch

 Location

-Sign up for Coral Watch
+Species Photograph Sign up for Coral Watch Adopt A Reef |

 IMPORTANCE

-During scientific surverys of reef fish, researchers are documenting fewer large fish
+Important to document to preserve fisher livelihoods During scientific surverys of reef fish, researchers are documenting fewer large fish |

 EXAMPLES

-Large groupers ie goliath, black, Nassau
+Spawning aggregations of snappers, groupers Large groupers ie goliath, black, Nassau

-Fields of juvenile conch nurseries, matin conchs
+Fields of juvenile conch nurseries, mating conchs

 DOCUMENT